 - apply for your passport well before your proposed travel

-- provide full and accurate information and acceptable photographs so we can issue your passport within our standard timeframe (Note: there are penalties under the Australian Passports Act 2005 for making false or misleading statements)
+- complete your passport application accurately and, when you lodge it, bring original documents that prove your identity and citizenship (Note: there are penalties under the Australian Passports Act 2005 for making false or misleading statements)

-- be courteous and respectful to passport staff.
+- be courteous and respectful to passport staff and our agents.

 Inquiries can be directed to the Australian Passport Information Service on 131 232, or in writing to the address shown below.
 If you write to the department we will reply within 14 days of receiving your inquiry.
 If we cannot answer your question quickly, we will keep you informed of our progress in finding the answer.

 We work hard to improve our service and we welcome your input about how we can make it even better.

 You may also provide feedback about our service by writing to: